doctorandrewbrown/Coding-Notes/Cheat-sheets/Github/Cloning a repo.md

 ###  Cloning a github repo
+- These steps apply to local work with VScode and Gitpod workspaces
--  In vscode or terminal create new empty directory to receive cloned repo
+- There is **no** need to create new empty directory to receive cloned repo
-- cd into directory and (don't forget venv)
+- The following cmd will create a new cloned directory containing all the files in the location you run it (e.g. home directory)
 ``` bash
 $ git clone <github repo url>
 ```
+- Type ```code .``` to open in vscode
-- Once files are cloned in terminal you have a copy of the git repository (no need for ```git init``` ) run
+- Once files are cloned you have a copy of the git repository already initialised (no need for ```git init``` ) run
 ```bash
 $ git remote -v
 ```
-- This will show that the local clone is still set to push/pull from original remote repo eg.
+- This will show the connected remote repo
 ``` bash
 origin  https://github.com/doctorandrewbrown/original-repo.git (fetch)
 origin  https://github.com/doctorandrewbrown/original-repo.git (push)
 ```
+- If its your repo that's all you need to do
-- Remove the original remote (named origin see above)
+- If it's not your repo remove the original remote (named origin see above)
 ``` bash
 $ git remote remove origin
 ```